 I'm going to show you the thinking behind each step.

 Because the goal isn't to create beautiful art.
+The goal is to remove uncertainty.

 Step 1: Photo First, Not Sketch First